-physical abuse means any intentional or reckless act, use of force or threat to use force causing injury to, or involving unwelcome physical contact with, another person.
-This may take the form of slapping, punching, shaking, kicking, burning, shoving or grabbing.
-An injury may take the form of bruises, cuts, burns or fractures.
-It does not include lawful discipline by a parent or guardian.
+"physical abuse" means any intentional or reckless act, use of force or threat to use force causing injury to, or involving unwelcome physical contact with, another person but does not include lawful discipline by a parent or guardian.

 professional supervision/consultation is a formal, collaborative process which a more senior or experienced person uses to develop and support a person in their ministry.
 This relationship is confidential, evaluative, and extends over time.
 It is preferable if the supervisor: